panva/node-oidc-provider/docs/README.md

 ### ttl

 Artifact Expirations (TTL)

+> [!NOTE]
+> The default helper implementations in this option are intended as starting points and SHOULD be customized by a deployment.

 Specifies the Time-To-Live (TTL) values that shall be applied to various artifacts within the authorization server.
 TTL values may be specified as either a numeric value (in seconds) or a synchronous function that returns a numeric value based on the current request context and authorization server policy.